-Students who have reached the 25% point of their maximum program completion time must have successfully completed 55% of the clock/credit hours attempted.
+Students who have reached the 25% point of their maximum program completion time must have successfully completed 55% of the contact hours/quarter credit units attempted.
 Students whose rate of progress are less than 55% at the 25% point of the maximum program completion time will be placed on probation.

-Students who have reached the halfway point of their maximum program completion time must have successfully completed 60% of the clock/credit hours attempted or they will be withdrawn from training by the College.
+Students who have reached the halfway point of their maximum program completion time must have successfully completed 60% of the contact hours/quarter credit units attempted or they will be withdrawn from training by the College.